Consensys/quorum-kubernetes/README.md

 Configuration of nodes can be done either via a single item inside a config map, as Environment Variables or as command line options.
 Please refer to the [Configuration](https://besu.hyperledger.org/en/latest/HowTo/Configure/Using-Configuration-File/) section of our documentation

 #### RBAC:
-We encourage the use of RBAC's for access to the private key of each node, ie. only a specific pod/statefulset is allowed to access a specific secret
+We encourage the use of RBAC's for access to the private key of each node, ie. only a specific pod/statefulset is allowed to access a specific secret.
+If you need to specify a Kube config file to each pod please use the `KUBE_CONFIG_PATH` variable

 #### Monitoring
 As always please ensure you have sufficient monitoring and alerting setup.